imccgr/environmentalkuznets/README.md

 ## Webpage

 Please check out our website which details our process, data and results.
 It can be found through the "index.html" file in the GitHub repo.
+Website link is: https://imccgr.github.io/environmentalkuznets/

 ## Collaborators